facelessuser/coloraide/docs/src/markdown/strings.md

       'rgb(76.5 267.75 0)'
       ```

-- `color`: For some color spaces, this is the default output, but for others you can explicitly request this output via
+- `color`: For some color spaces, this is the default output, but for others this format can be explicitly requested by
   setting `color` to `True`.
 If set to `True`, this will usually take priority over other format options.

     ```pycon3